YieldEdu/yieldEdu/README.md

 ## 🎯 Overview

-EDU Fixed Yield Protocol introduces a innovative approach to DeFi yield generation by:
+EDU Fixed Yield Protocol introduces an innovative approach to DeFi yield generation by:

 - Providing fixed-rate yields on EDU token deposits
 - Implementing a staking mechanism for enhanced returns